fredlawl/sinsql/README.md

 This pet project was inspired by a past project where a grammar similar to this was needed to conditionally render content on site based on certain user-defined criteria.

 ## Examples

+>Results will always be false unless proven true.

 ```
 "text" IS "TEXT"
 => true